SystemFw/blog/content/posts/programs-as-values-IV.md

 In this article, we've talked about algebras, the fundamental structure at the heart of programs as values.
-Next time is when things really get interesting, as we're going to enrich our algebras with the ability to handle _results_.
+Next time is when things really get interesting, as we're going to enrich our algebras with the ability to handle _outputs_.
 See you then!

 ---